Information will be available soon.

 - applying dissimilar conditions to equivalent transactions with other trading parties, thereby placing them at a competitive disadvantage;

 - making the conclusion of contracts subject to acceptance by other parties of supplementary obligations which, by their nature or according to commercial usage, have no connection with the subject of such contracts.

 Article 7 of the Law on Competition and Article 102 of the Treaty on the Functioning of the European Union prohibit the abuse of dominance.

 Abusing a dominant position may result in:

-- a fine of up to 10 per cent of the gross annual income in the preceding business year;
+- a fine of up to 10 per cent of the total annual worldwide turnover in the preceding business year;

 - the restricted right of the manager of the enterprise to manage a public and/or private legal entity, or be a member of the collegial supervisory and/or governing body from three to five years, as well as a fine of up to 14 481 Eur;